This is a simple guide to understanding ISO, how it's used photography and the benefits of keeping the number low.

 What does the ISO do?

-Besides adjusting your cameras sensitivity to light it also controls how much digital noise you will have on your image.
-For example, if you set your ISO to 64,000 it's going to be very sensitive to light, but it's going to sacrifice sharpness and add a lot of digital noise.
+Adjusting your camera’s sensitivity to light also controls the amount of digital noise in your image.
+For example, if you set your ISO to 64,000, your camera will be very sensitive to light, but it will sacrifice sharpness and add a lot of digital noise.

-If you were to shoot somewhere around an ISO 100 your images would almost have no noise and they would be very clean and sharp.
+If you were to shoot at around ISO 100, your images would almost have no noise and be very clean and sharp.
 This is how I shoot almost all of my landscapes.

 The first is an example of the ISO set really high.